 4. Get Outdoors in Vang Vieng

 Vang Vieng is known for being a backpacker’s party paradise.
-It was once famous for drunken tubing trips down the Nam Song River which was lined with makeshift bars offering free shots of rice wine, cheap beer, and rope swings and waterslides of questionable safety standards.
-A number of backpacker deaths in 2012 put an end to some of the wilder times in Vang Vieng, but there is so much more to this area then floating down a river completely inebriated.
+It was once famous for drunken tubing trips down the Nam Song River which were lined with makeshift bars offering free shots of rice wine, cheap beer, and rope swings and waterslides of questionable safety standards.
+Several backpacker deaths in 2012 put an end to some of the wilder times in Vang Vieng, but there is so much more to this area than floating down a river completely inebriated.

 Located near the central part of Laos, Vang Vieng remains popular among tourists for its water sports, hiking, and outdoor activities like dune buggying.
 The surrounding natural area is truly stunning, with caves for exploring and crystal clear blue lagoons for swimming.

-There are so many things to do in Vang Vieng, you could easily spend a week exploring.
+There are so many things to do in Vang Vieng that you could easily spend a week exploring.
 Consider visiting the Tham Phu Kham Cave, a sacred place for Buddhists with a nearby blue lagoon that’s perfect for swimming on a hot day.
 Or book a ride in a hot air balloon over the limestone karst hills that form a backdrop to the city.

 If outdoor activities aren’t your thing, just spend the day exploring the city.
 It’s full of cafes, street food vendors, and restaurants serving western fare if you are craving a taste of home.

 5. Relax in the Sleepy Capital of Vientiane

 Further south is Vientiane, Laos’ sleepy capital city with a mixture of French-colonial architecture, ornate Buddhist temples, and modern amenities.
-Patuxai, the most well-known monument in the city, honors Laotian independence and is built in a similar style to the Arc de Triomphe in Paris.
+Patuxai, the most well-known monument in the city, honors Laotian independence and has a similar style to the Arc de Triomphe in Paris.